littleosbook/littleosbook/the_road_to_user_mode.md

 structure, see the multiboot documentation [@multiboot].

 ### Jumping to the Code
 The only thing left to do is to jump to the code loaded by GRUB.
-Since it is easier to parse the multiboot structure in C, calling the code from C is more convenient (it can of course be done with `jmp` or `call` in assembly as well).
-The C code could look like the following:
+Since it is easier to parse the multiboot structure in C than assembly, calling the code from C is more convenient (it can of course be done with `jmp` or `call` in assembly as well).
+The C code could look like this:

 ~~~ {.c}
     typedef void (*call_module_t)(void);